 A “like” is an expression of value appreciation or desire that the Black Swan Group refers to as a positive.
 A “dislike” is a lack of appreciation, aversion or reluctance, to or for something.
 It is what we refer to as a negative.
 The positive or negative emotion that the counterpart attaches to a term or a dynamic is a clue as to the valuation they have put on it.
 The recognition, articulation, and exchange of values are what negotiation is all about.

-Labeling allows us to attach a tentative identification of the dynamics, emotions or circumstances implied by your counterpart’s words, actions or demeanor.
+Labeling is a communication skill that allows us to attach a tentative identification of the dynamics, emotions or circumstances implied by your counterpart’s words, actions or demeanor.
 Such labeling shows that we are attempting to gain an understanding of the position they are in, whom they have to influence and challenges they face.
 When used effectively, labeling becomes one of the most powerful skills available to us because it helps us uncover the factors that drive the counterpart's behavior.

 Label a positive and you reinforce it.
 Label a negative and that negative is diminished.
 Any passion, feeling or expressed thought has both a presenting and a latent emotional tone.
 It will be presented overtly either as positive or negative, leaving you to choose which you want to label.